salesforce/TaiChi/README.md

 |   |5	|0.902	|0.789	|0.858	|
 |   |1	|NA	|NA	|NA	|

-We also compare this with using off-the-shelf BERT model (`bert-base-uncased`) and get the following results:
+We also compare this with using off-the-shelf (not NLI-pretrained) BERT model (`bert-base-uncased`) and get the following results:

 |model	|samples per class	|in-domain F1	|OOD-recall	|OOD-precision	|
 |---	|---	|---	|---	|---	|